rkdune/pair-transformer/transformer-from-scratch/README.md

 <img src="whiteboard.webp" width="400"/>

 ### remaining todos
-[] fix softmax after all mlps, should only be on last [] add tinyshakespear for some training data
+- [x] fix softmax after all mlps, should only be on last
+- [ ] add layer normalization
+- [ ] add weight initialization
-[] add causal masking for training
+- [ ] add causal masking for training
+- [ ] add tinyshakespear for some training data
+- [ ] ... many other engineering concerns